 If you cannot get out of the car and the polling official in charge is satisfied that you cannot enter the polling place, someone may bring the ballot papers to you.

-A voter with a disability or mobility restrictions may be eligible to become a general postal voter and receive ballot papers in the mail.
+A voter with a disability or mobility restrictions may also be eligible to become a general postal voter and receive ballot papers in the mail for each federal election.

 To complete a postal vote, the voter may choose an assistant (such as a friend or family member) to help complete the ballot papers and envelope according to the voter's instruction, but the voter must sign the envelope or make a mark as a signature.

 The AEC provides mobile polling to some locations, including hospitals.
-These locations are available shortly after the election is announced.
+These locations are available shortly after an election is announced.

-Shortly after the federal election is announced, a printed version of the official guide to the federal election will be delivered to Australian households.
-It will provide information on when and where to vote, assistance available at polling places and how to vote correctly.
+Shortly after an election is announced, an official guide is made available to all Australians.
+It provides information on when and where to vote, assistance available at polling places and how to vote correctly.